samuel-antunes/OpenGL-simulations/README.md

 1. Clone this repository.
 2. Install OpenGL and GLUT.
 3. Run `make` to build the project.
-4. Run `./nbody` to run the simulation.
+4. Run `make run` to run the simulation.